Average Salary: $24,750

 Of course, revenue is better for the floral design studios that are in communities that have more money to spend on flowers.
 For example, floral design studios on Long Island or in Beverly Hills bring in more money because the clientele has more to spend.
 Those in the Bronx or Watts aren't so lucky.

-Money is not often the main motivation for working in the floral design industry.
+Money generally isn't the main motivation for working in the floral design industry.
 Most floral designers do what they do because they enjoy it so much.
-Like other artists, floral designers see their work as an opportunity to express their artistic ability, and hopefully to capitalize on it, even in a not-so-lucrative way.
+Like other artists, floral designers see their work as an opportunity to express their artistic ability, and hopefully to capitalize on it, even if it's in a not-so-lucrative way.